 And there certainly were tears streaming down her face when she finally lifted her head, plenty of them.
 It still took the large lady a few moments to regain her composure before she spoke, during which I rose to my feet while slowly moving towards the TV to get a better look as I thought to myself “Is she really?”

 “My apologies everyone, but this is simply so good.” she said with a voice still heavy with emotion.

 The woman wept tears of sheer joy because she enjoyed the food she had just eaten THAT much.

-The raw beauty of Julia Child freely expressing herself with such total passion in reaction to the process of Creative Self Expression that she single handedly made America realize cooking itself could be – moved my soul to its very core.
+The raw beauty of Julia Child freely expressing herself with such total passion in reaction to the process of Creative Self Expression which she single handedly made America realize cooking could be – moved my soul to its very core.

 *Brad Kronen has written a series of 12 astrological dating guides tailor made for each sign of the Zodiac entitled “Love in the Stars”.
 In honor of the sign Julia Child was born beneath, the Leo edition of “Love in the Stars”is listed below and can be purchased at amazon.com.
 Just click on the link below to see an entire listing of Brad’s published work: